sonalshruti02/DataLens-India/README.md

 Seaborn Library: Helped me create more advanced visuals.
 Jupyter Notebooks: The tool I used to run my Python scripts which let me easily include my notes and analysis.
 Visual Studio Code: My go-to for executing my Python scripts.
+Power BI : For Preparing Interactive Dashboard along with Drill Through Page intact with it for furhter Deep Dive Analysis.
 Git & GitHub: Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.